mertalver/interpreter-for-TextJediLanguage/README.md

 # Interpreter for the Text Jedi Language
 Interpreter was written in C.
+Program need a text file named as "code.tj".

 ## Objectives
 Text Jedi is a programming language that was designed for editing text files mainly by cutting and pasting operations.
 (It is imaginary)